alicescfernandes/isel_final_project/docs/dev_log.md

 - [x] Remove "Quarters" from the sheet names
 - [x] Remove "Total" lines
 - [x] Fix the slug on the admin. this needs to match the chart classification type

-- File deletion was disabled
+- [x] File deletion was disabled
+- [x] Make the API return Plotly traces, and use those traces